Homemade Limoncello Liqueur

 Homemade Limoncello Liqueur is a delightful Italian after-dinner drink that is a breeze to make.

-Whip up a batch of this limoncello recipe for gifts!
-With minimal ingredients and some patience, this lemon liqueur will be ready to pour!!
+Whip up a batch of this Limoncello Recipe for gifts!
+With only three ingredients and some patience, this lemon liqueur will be ready to pour!!

 Why You Must Make

-- It only takes THREE ingredients!
-And a little patience as the lemon peel infuses into the alcohol.
+• It only takes THREE ingredients!
+Plus, a little patience as the flavors in the lemon peel infuse into the alcohol.

 My first sip of limoncello was during a gourmet dinner at the home of the principal of my boys’ parochial school.
 We were escorted by limo and wined and dined through the night.